robin-rpr/calos/doc/tutorial.rst

 Push
 ----

-We can now use :code:`ch-image push` to push the image to GitLab.
+We can now use :code:`clearly image push` to push the image to GitLab.
 (Note that the tagging step you would need for Docker is unnecessary here, because we can just specify a destination reference at push time.)